Full name Scott George Borthwick

 "I still think I'm a legspinner who bats," he nevertheless asserted.
 He was preferred to Monty Panesar, used protectively by his captain, Alastair Cook, and four wickets in the match, the best of them to dismiss Chris Rogers on 119, represented an uplifting match return of 4 for 82 in only 13 overs.

-What followed was a deep disappointment for lovers of legspin.
-Borthwick achieved a rare thing for a Durham player where runs are an expensive commodity - more than 1,000 in the Championship in 2014 - but took only 13 wickets at expensive cost.
-Nevertheless, he resisted suggestions that he should leave the most northerly county to pursue his bowling career in more encouraging circumstances and instead signed a new contract with the county of his birth.
+What followed was a development in his all-round game but a disappointment, nevertheless, for lovers of legspin.
+Borthwick achieved a rare thing for a Durham player where runs are an expensive commodity - making more than 1,000 in the Division One of the Championship in 2014 and again in a hugely consistent 2015 when only Somerset's James Hildreth made more runs in the top flight - but he took only 28 wickets at expensive cost, cause for England to lose interest.

 NBC Denis Compton Award 2009